sodabubblewine/sodabubblewine.github.io/README.md

 - "A first-order axiomatization of the theory of finite trees" by Backofen, Rogers, and Vijay-Shanker 1995
     - [2025 0718 1745](#2025-0718-1745)

+## 2025 0722 2115

+I just discovered that using backticks gives an inline quote under the rules of markdown.
+To get a literal back tick (for, e.g., use in writing out a javascript template literal) you must prepend a backslash to the backtick!

 ## 2025 0722 1740